 Our Board has established a process for shareholders and other parties to communicate with the members of our Board, any director (including the Chairman of the Board), non-management members of the Board as a group or any committee.
-To do so, a shareholder may send a letter addressed to Attention: Corporate Secretary, Ellington Financial LLC, 53 Forest Avenue, Old Greenwich, Connecticut 06870.
+To do so, a shareholder may send a letter addressed to Attention: Secretary, Ellington Financial LLC, 53 Forest Avenue, Old Greenwich, Connecticut 06870.
+The Secretary will forward all such communications to directors.